ELITE FITNESS

 Picture

 Rotating The Spine: This is the most common mistake.
-You want to make sure that only your leg is moving.
+Make sure that only your leg is moving.
+Not your spine.
+Not your hips.
 Sometimes it helps to have your hand on your hip to monitor this.
 Once again you should feel this exercise working the glutes.

 What If I Can’t Activate My Glutes?

-In some cases it’s because these muscles have not been used in a while and are extremely weak.
-In other cases, it’s because alignment is off which makes these muscles harder to activate.
-Here are a few tips to help:
+Sometimes it’s because these muscles haven't been used in a while or are extremely weak.
+In other cases, it’s because your alignment is off which makes these muscles harder to activate.

 Picture